chrislicodes/udacity-data-analyst-nanodegree/README.md

 And additional libraries defined in each project.

-Or go the quick way by installing the Anaconda distribution:
+Recommended:

 * [Anaconda](https://www.anaconda.com/distribution/#download-section)

 ## Project Overview
 ### P0: Explore Weather Trends

+This first chapter was an introduction to the following projects of the Data Analyst Nanodegree.

-This first project required the following steps:
+The project of this chapter was about weather trends - it required (atleast) the following steps:
 * Extract data from a database using a SQL query
 * Calculate a moving average
 * Create a line chart

 I analyzed local and global temperature data and compared the temperature trends in three german cities to overall global temperature trends.
-After some data cleaning I created a function to assist the data processing and visualization with some options to play around with.
-This included also the calculation of a simple linear regression to visualize trends.
+After a bit of data cleaning I created a function, which is supposed to handle all the tasks that are needed to plot the data - for example calculating the linear trend and calculating the rolling average.
+Also the function has some options for the visualization to play around with.

+**Key findings**: the average global temperature is increasing, with an also increasing tempo and Berlin is the only city in Germany in this dataset which has a higher average temperature than the global average.

 ![Global Weather Trend](https://github.com/DataLind/Udacity-Data-Analyst-Nanodegree/blob/master/global_weather_trend.png)

 ### P1: Investigate a Dataset (Gapminder World Dataset)

+This chapter was all about the data analysis process as whole.
+From gathering to cleaning, assessing and wrangling to exploring and visualizing the data over the programming workflow and communication was everything included.

-This project involved all steps needed in a typical data analysis process.
-This includes posing questions, gather, wrangle and clean data and answer the posed questions, assisted through visualizations and statistics.
+This project involved therefore also all steps needed in a typical data analysis process.
+This includes posing questions, gather, wrangle and clean data and communicate answers to the questions assisted through visualizations and statistics.

 Out of the project:

 > This project will examine datasets available at Gapminder.
 To be more specific, it will take a closer look on the life expectancy of the population from different countries and the influences from other variables.
-It will also take a look on the development of these variables over time and the goal is to find trends which are related to a higher life expectancy.
+It will also take a look on the development of these variables over time.
 >
 >**What is Gapminder?**
 "Gapminder is an independent Swedish foundation with no political, religious or economic affiliations.
 Gapminder is a fact tank, not a think tank.
 Gapminder fights devastating misconceptions about global development." (https://www.gapminder.org/about-gapminder/)

-The biggest challenge here was to find and ask interesting and the 'right' questions.
+Here we were confronted with the full joy of a real-life dataset: from hard-to-analyze structure, missing, messy, dirty data to real and - after finally being done with data wrangling - the reward of interesting insights.

 ![Life Expectancy To Income 2018](https://github.com/DataLind/Udacity-Data-Analyst-Nanodegree/blob/master/life_expectancy_to_income_2018.png)